-It could help you make money in the long run.
+You could make money in the long run.

-You can customize your new home to fit your personal style.
+You can personalize your new home as your own.

 Only a 3.5 percent down-payment is required.

-You won’t spend all your money at once on renovations.
+You won’t spend all your money at once.

 There’s a limit on the number of units in the home you purchase.